Brob2nd/Smash-Remix-Debugged/readme.md

 #### Toggle Names: _Combo Meter_, _1v1 Combo Meter Swap_

 ### Expanded Character Select Screen
-- The character select screen is now expanded to 30 slots including 16 custom characters.
+- The character select screen is now expanded to 30 slots including 18 custom characters.
 - Metal Mario, Giant DK, and polygon versions of the original cast are available via d-pad up or down.
 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.
-- Giga Bowser, Mad Piano, Super Sonic, Peppy, Slippy, Metal Luigi, Ebisumaru, and Dragon King are available via d-pad up.
+- Giga Bowser, Mad Piano, Super Sonic and Metal Luigi are available via d-pad up.
-- Polygon versions of some of the remix cast are available via d-pad down.
+- Polygon versions of the remix cast are available via d-pad down.

 ### Character Select Debug Menu
 A menu for modifying certain character attributes is available on each panel.